 When Zillow was still free to use, it was the hottest spot to list your rentals, amassing an average of 34 million monthly views across its three listing platforms.
 Landlords and property managers alike flocked to the listing giant because of its ease of listing units.
 Convenience was the name of the game, and boy did Zillow capitalize on it.

 Zillow was a great place to plant your roots as a budding property manager.
 Its users could overlook the (frankly) terrible service in return for its cost-effectiveness and its popularity as a listing site.
 But that was before Zillow rolled out its new policy.
 Now property managers cannot reconcile the outrageous fees with the poor service provided.
-We reached out to a small community of property managers, and here’s what we found out from our research.
+We reached out to a small community of property managers, and here’s what we found out from our research on ZIllow.

 At least 80% of the property managers were not in favor of continuing their businesses with Zillow, whereas the percentage of managers who were unsure of their marketing strategy was equal to the percentage of people who were content with Zillow and it's services.
 Shockingly, if the property managers in larger percentage continue to turn down Zillow's cheaper packages every month, there is a definite chance of people transitioning from a definite "Yes" to a "Maybe".
 Here's what property managers had to say: